Neville Thurlbeck

 Neville Thurlbeck (born 7 October 1961) is a British journalist who worked for the tabloid newspaper News of the World for 21 years.
 He reached the position of news editor before returning to the position of chief reporter.
-Thurlbeck was arrested in April 2011 as part of Operation Weeting.
-Later Thurlbeck was among four ex-News of the World journalists to plead guilty to phone-hacking and was jailed along with Greg Miskiw.
-The newspaper’s former editor Andy Coulson was also jailed after a jury found him guilty.
+Thurlbeck was among four ex-News of the World journalists to plead guilty to phone-hacking and was sentenced to jail, along with the Prime Minister David Cameron's former director of communications Andy Coulson, his editor at the News of the World.
+He served 37 days in jail.
 Before the News of the World, Thurlbeck worked as a reporter for the Today newspaper, as deputy news editor of the Western Mail and as chief reporter for the Harrow Observer.

-Since leaving journalism in 2011, Thurlbeck has worked in the corporate communications sector.
-Since 2016, he has been the Director of Communications for the International Fur Federation, with responsibility for global communications in a sector worth $30 billion per year.
+From 2011, Thurlbeck worked in the corporate communications sector.
+In 2016, he was appointed director of communications for the International Fur Federation, with responsibility for global communications in a sector worth $30 billion per year.

-He also runs his own PR company Clear Vista Media.
+He also ran his own PR company Clear Vista Media.

 Education

-Thurlbeck was educated at Bede Comprehensive School in Sunderland, followed by the University of Lancaster.
-Thurlbeck spent a few months living in Sudan teaching English in 1984.
+Thurlbeck was educated at Bede School in Sunderland, followed by the University of Lancaster.
+Thurlbeck spent 1984-85 in Sudan teaching English language and literature to sixth formers at a boys' boarding school.